How does the vehicle will get linked to the new TPMS sensors?

 How will the vehicle relearn the new sensors?
-Once your tires are equipped with new TPMS valves, your car must recognize the sensors and establish a communication in between the sensors and the reading device of the computer.
+Once your tires are equipped with new TPMS valves, your car must recognize the sensors and establish communication between the sensors and the reading device of the computer.
 This will ensure that the central unit measuring data is activated every time there is a new code generated by a sensor or when there is a change in the positioning of a tire.

 Depending on the brand of the car, there are three different ways to make the vehicle recognize the new sensors:

 - Autoformation / Autolearning - When the car is driven for at least 10 minutes between 35 and 100 km/h, it recognizes the new valves automatically.
 The TPMS light in the dash shuts off by itself once all the sensors are read correctly.
 We find this process in brands like Mercedes, Volkswagen, Ford, Mazda and Hyundai.

-- Manual relearning / Stopped relearning - This is when a fix procedure with an activation tool that does not require the car to be driven in order to see the TPMS valves; it is a specific combination of moves (may involve the ignition, the clutch, even the horn).
-The procedure is usually detailed in the owner's manuel.
+- Manual relearning / Stopped relearning - This is when a fixed procedure with an activation tool that does not require the car to be driven to see the TPMS valves; it is a specific combination of moves (may involve the ignition, the clutch, even the horn).
+The procedure is usually detailed in the owner's manual.
 We find this process on brands like Audi, Mercedes, BMW and Porsche.

 - Activated diagnostic interface (OBD II) / Programmed relearning - As explained here, some cars, like Toyota, Lexus Nissan and Honda, will require a specific tool the establish a communication with the sensors.
-Note the OBD II can also be used to diagnostic the reasons why the TPMS light is on.
+Note the OBD II can also be used to diagnose the reasons why the TPMS light is on.

-Each car manufacturer has a detailed learning process for TPMS that must be followed properly in order to get a fully working system.
+Each car manufacturer has a detailed learning process for TPMS that must be followed properly to get a fully working system.
 If ever the programming is not being completed for whatever reasons or simply not made at all, it can lead to incorrect indications of tire pressures and system failures.